-Nichols College has an undergraduate enrollment of approximately 1,200 full-time and300 part-time students.
-Nichols draws most of its students from the region, with 85% hailing from New England states, but the reach is also broad with 30 states and 12 countries represented in the student population.
+Nichols College has an undergraduate enrollment of approximately 1,100 full-time and 200 part-time students.
+Nichols draws most of its students from the region, with 85% hailing from New England states, but the reach is also broad with 30 states and 10 countries represented in the student population.

-70% of Nichols undergraduate students identify as white, 10% as black or African American, 11% as Hispanic, and 3% as two or more races.
+72% of Nichols undergraduate students identify as white, 10% as black or African American, 11% as Hispanic, 3% as two or more races and 2% as Asian.

-73% of Nichols full-time undergraduates are residents, while 88% of new students typically choose to live on campus.
+74% of Nichols full-time undergraduates are residents, while 88% of new students typically choose to live on campus.